kwaldenphd/python-structured-data/README.md

 - Uses a comparison operator to filter rows in the DataFrame
 - Uses an isin statement to filter rows in the DataFrame
 - Selects specific rows and columns

-Q7B: Write your modified `DataFrame` from Q7A to a `.csv` file.
-Your answer for these items should include a Python program + comments that document process and explain your code.

 # Other `DataFrame` Tasks